M66B/FairEmail/docs/FAQ-zh-rCN.md

 FairEmail provides common text formatting (bold, italic, underline, text size and color) via a toolbar that appears after selecting some text.

 A [Rich text](https://en.wikipedia.org/wiki/Formatted_text) or [Markdown](https://en.wikipedia.org/wiki/Markdown) editor would not be used by many people on a small mobile device and, more important, Android doesn't support a rich text editor and most rich text editor open source projects are abandoned.
 See [here](https://forum.xda-developers.com/showpost.php?p=79061829&postcount=4919) for some more details about this.
-See [here](https://forum.xda-developers.com/showpost.php?p=79061829&postcount=4919) for some more details about this.

 <br />